danielbrendel/hortusfox-web/README.md

 );
 ```
 The mandatory fields are name of location (e.g. garden, living room, kitchen, etc) as well as the FontAwesome icon to be used.
 You can use all free FontAwesome icons.
 For a complete list of available icons, visit the <a href="https://fontawesome.com/v5/search?m=free">FontAwesome search page</a>.
-Finally your next step is to build the <a href="https://github.com/danielbrendel/hortusfox-app-android">mobile app</a> for your users.
+Additionally you might want to build the <a href="https://github.com/danielbrendel/hortusfox-app-android">android mobile app</a> for your users.

 ## System requirements
 - PHP ^8.2